 Becoming a college professor takes years of hard work, but it's certainly doable as long as you know what you'll need to do in order to prepare for the position and increase your chances of securing a job as a professor.

 Overall, it's extremely difficult to become a professor.
-Nowadays, there are many more qualified applicants than there are full-time, college-level teaching positions, making tenured positions in particular highly competitive.
+Nowadays, there are many more qualified applicants than there are full-time, college-level teaching positions, making tenure-track jobs in particular highly competitive.

-Although the employment growth rate for professors is a high 15%, this doesn't mean that it'll be easy to land a job as a professor.
-Additionally, salary levels for professors can vary a lot depending on the field they teach and the institution they work at; you could make as little as $20,000 a year (as a part-time, or adjunct, professor) or as much as $100,000 or higher (as a full professor).
+Although the employment growth rate for professors is a high 11%, this doesn't mean that it'll be easy to land a job as a professor.
+Additionally, salaries for professors can vary a lot depending on the field you teach in and the institution you work at; you could make as little as minimum wage (as an adjunct/part-time professor) or as much as $100,000 or higher (as a full professor).

 For those interested in becoming a professor, the basic college professor requirements are as follows: